 1. Shravanam, immersion into the teachings via listening, reading and spending time with a qualified teacher.

-3. Nididyasanam, where the student applies the teachings to daily life, refines his or her knowledge and then fully assimilates the knowledge of Self.
+3. Nididyasanam, where the student applies the teachings to daily life and refines his or her understanding so as to fully assimilate self knowledge.

 Krishna shared the truth of Self with Arjuna right at the beginning of their friendship but Arjuna was not yet qualified and therefore did not understanding who he was.
 So, Krishna shared with Arjuna that he must begin with Karma Yoga, which reduces the binding nature of vasanas (fears and desires) and prepares the mind to assimilate the knowledge of self.

-Karma and Upasana yogas prepare the seeker for Jnana yoga, the final Sadhana or practice.
-With Karma and Upasana yogas, the student transitions from a triangular format (a limited jiva asking for support from Isvara/creator) to a binary format (in which the jnani is Self dependent).
+Karma and Upasana yogas prepare the seeker for Jnana yoga, the final sadhana or practice.
+With Karma, Upasana and Jnana yogas, the student transitions from limitation and dependency to fullness and independence.

 With jnana yoga, the student discriminates between satya, the real, from mithya, the apparently real.
 What is real?
 You, awareness.
 What is apparently real?
 All objects and experiences that appear within you.
 Our suffering is a function of our attachment or identification with mithya, the apparent realm of creation.